Outsourcing pricing models: hourly, fixed, dedicated, and managed

 Dedicated staff and seat leasing usually make sense for ongoing work that needs 20 to 40 hours a week: operations admin, customer support, finance admin, sales support, or agency delivery coordination.

 This model is strong when you have a role scorecard, SOPs, training examples, access rules, and a weekly review rhythm.
-It is weak when you expect the provider to guess the workflow from a job title.
+It is weak when you expect the provider to guess the work process from a job title.

 Managed service pricing works when supervision is included

-The tradeoff is ownership.
-If the provider keeps the process in its own system, you may lose the operating knowledge you paid to build.
 Ask for copies of SOPs, QA notes, scorecards, templates, and monthly performance history.
-Use this question: "Which parts of the operating system do we own if we stop working together?"
+Use this question: "Which parts of the work system do we own if we stop working together?"

 Run a 30-day pricing-model pilot

 Do not debate pricing models in the abstract.
-Pick 1 workflow, compare 2 options, and run a 30-day pilot with the same output target.
+Pick 1 work process, compare 2 options, and run a 30-day pilot with the same finished work target.
 For example, compare hourly admin support against managed appointment follow-up and CRM cleanup.

 Track 5 numbers: monthly provider cost, manager hours per week, turnaround time, error or rework rate, and replacement or escalation support.
 Add one note: "42 records updated, 6 errors found, 3 owner approvals needed, 2 hours of founder review, SOP updated once."